codingcat0405/lilhuy-blog/src/pages/posts/devops-part4.md

 - Pod inspection and management
 - Rolling updates and scaling
 - YAML file deployments
-- Working with secrets

 ## Conclusion

 Kubernetes might seem complex at first, but it's just a container orchestrator that makes your life easier.
 Start with the basics, practice locally with MicroK8s, and gradually explore advanced features.
 The best way to learn K8s is by doing - deploy applications, break things, and fix them!
+Don't know how to fix?
+Don't forget these days you have AI assistants to help you.

 ---